ChawanakornI/SeniorProjectAl/README.md

 ## Documentation & Planning
 - `Requirements.md` — functional and technical expectations.
 - `Usecase.md` — key user journeys and interaction notes.
-- Roadmap and additional docs will be published as milestones are confirmed.
+- Roadmap and additional docs will be published as milestones and requirements are confirmed and finalized

 ## Team Members
 | Name | Student ID | Contract |